 At Nkuringo Safaris, our drivers are highly skilled and very experienced in driving on Uganda’s roads.
 They know these roads better than most and will do their best to make sure you have a very safe and comfortable journey.

-Disasters or environmental hazards reported range from heavy rains causing flash floods or landslides, infectious disease outbreaks and short-term food security.
-Disasters primarily from food insecurity due to drought and other factors contributing to the root cause.
-Most communities in the northern region, that was under the insurgent group (LRA), have little or no cash to purchase food and can only cultivate in small plots of land with livestock.
+Disasters or environmental hazards reported range from heavy rains causing flash floods or landslides, infectious disease outbreaks, and short-term food security—disasters primarily from food insecurity due to drought and other factors contributing to the root cause.
+Most communities in the northern region under the insurgent group (LRA) have little or no cash to purchase food and can only cultivate in small plots of land with livestock.

-From the observation of the safety concern, we can conclude that these facts make Uganda safe to travel.
+From observing the safety concern, we can conclude that these facts make Uganda safe to travel.

 You must be cautious of your surrounding and remain vigilant by equipping yourself with crime and safety tips.
 Obtaining comprehensive travel and medical insurance before you travel will cover you against any unforeseen emergencies.
 Consume foods or drinks from sources that are hygienic to avoid cases of food poisoning or cholera.

-Many visitors have reviewed and shared their experience of their visit in Uganda in forums citing a secure, safe and welcoming environment without any feeling of intimidation.
+Many visitors have reviewed and shared their experience of their visit to Uganda in forums citing a secure, safe and welcoming environment without any feeling of intimidation.

 Is it safe to travel in Uganda?
-In our opinion, and in our experience – yes!
+In our opinion, and our experience – yes!
 Uganda is a safe safari destination.
-Through an organized safari by Nkuringo Safaris, you can enjoy a safe, stable and secure holiday with all your family.
-Don’t just take our word for it, view our reviews on Trip Advisor.
+Through an organized safari by Nkuringo Safaris, you can enjoy a safe, stable, and secure holiday with all your family.
+Don’t just take our word for it; view our reviews on Trip Advisor.

-You will certainly have a sense of comfort and security when you are met at the airport on arrival and being in the care of Nkuringo Safaris guide or driver throughout your visit.
+You will undoubtedly have a sense of comfort and security when you are met at the airport on arrival and being in the care of Nkuringo Safaris guide or driver throughout your visit to Uganda.